LoRa data network

 • Power: 230V of USB type C 1A

-What is the TTN network coverage?
+What is the LoRa network coverage?

 TTNmapper.org